 - Pay extra attention!
-Kids are excited and can dart across the road in search of that house giving out the best candy.
-Stay alert of your surroundings.
+Kids are excited and can dart across the road in search of houses giving out the best candy.
+Be alert of your surroundings.

-- As always don’t use text or use smartphones while driving.
+- As always, never text or use smartphones while driving.

 - Give your children a flashlight.
-It will not only help them see where they are going, but more importantly help them be seem by drivers.
+It will not only help them see where they are going, but more importantly, help them be seen by drivers.

 - Where possible, walk on sidewalks.
-If there is no sidewalk, walk as close to the side of the road as possible.
+If there is no sidewalk available, walk as close to the side of the road as possible.